codeths/kitcoin/API-DOCS.md

 `description` (body): [Optional] The description of the store
 `classIDs` (body): [Optional] An array of Google Classroom IDs
 `public` (body): Whether the store is public or not.
 Changing this setting requires admin permissions.
+`pinned` (body): Whether the store is pinned or not.
+Changing this setting require admin permissions.
+The store must be public to be pinned.
 `managers` (body): An array of user IDs who can manage this store
 `users` (body): An array of user IDs who can access this store
 `owner` (body): [Optional] The user ID of the new owner of the store.
 Changing this setting requires admin permissions or you to be the existing owner.